-The 19th-century black Congressmen’s inability to rise within the congressional power structure circumscribed their legislative legacy and relegated them to a symbolic representation of the accomplishments of the Civil Rights Amendments and northern victory in the Civil War.
-Yet they remained forceful advocates for the civil and political rights of their constituents, despite the obstacles they faced in and out of Congress.
+Facing persistent discriminatory headwinds in Congress, the 17 African-American Representatives and Senators who served in the first decades after the Civil War struggled to attain power and influence the legislative process.
+Yet they remained forceful advocates for the civil and political rights of their constituents, despite the obstacles they faced in Congress and the outright violence they confronted back home.
 Their role as surrogate representatives for millions of newly freed African Americans provided a representational blueprint for black Members in future generations.
-The mantle of advocacy figuratively passed from the pioneer generation when the aged John Lynch—living in Republican Oscar De Priest’s Chicago district in 1928—advised the new Member of Congress to place the interests of the African-American community before even partisan loyalty.
-“We need a man who will have the courage to attack not only his political opponents,” he told De Priest, “but those within his own party who fail to fight unfair legislation directed toward people of color.”131
+The mantle of advocacy figuratively passed from this generation of pioneering African-American legislators when the aged John Lynch—living in Republican Oscar De Priest’s Chicago district in 1928—advised De Priest, then a newly elected Member of Congress, to place the interests of the African-American community before even partisan loyalty.
+“We need a man who will have the courage to attack not only his political opponents,” he told De Priest, “but those within his own party who fail to fight unfair legislation directed toward people of color.”154